Shu Shin Luh

 She also provides expert advice in immigration and family proceedings relating to public law, discrimination and community care matters.

-She is currently acting as junior counsel on an intervention by the Equality and Human Rights Commission in 4 linked criminal appeals against conviction in respect of child victims of trafficking in respect of the correct approach the court in the first instance and the appellate level should take toward child victims of trafficking who are prosecuted for their crimes linked with their exploitation.
+She has intervened on behalf of the Equality and Human Rights Commission in R v L and Ors EWCA Crim 991, 4 linked criminal appeals against conviction in respect of victims of trafficking to establish the correct approach the court take toward child victims of trafficking who are prosecuted for crimes which are a manifestation of their exploitation.

-She also advises regularly on public law challenges against prison authorities, probation and social services for failures in respect of planning for the release of vulnerable children and adults particularly where there is historic failings by children's or adult social services and health authorities to take responsibility for the claimant.
+Shu Shin advises regularly on public law challenges against prison authorities, probation and social services for failures in respect of planning for the release of vulnerable children and adults.

 Recent Notable Cases

 R (FZ) v LB of Croydon EWCA Civ 59: Guideline case on how the court and the local authority are to resolve age disputes.
-The Court of Appeal set out the correct approach at the permission stage of an age dispute judicial review claim and laid down clear guidelines on the fairness required in the local authority's assessment of a putative child.
-For judgment and analysis of the case, click here.
+The Court of Appeal set out the correct approach at the permission stage of an age dispute judicial review claim and laid down clear guidelines on the fairness required in the local authority’s assessment of a putative child.
+The judgment is available online: R (FZ) v LB of Croydon EWCA Civ 59.

-R (RO) v East Riding of Yorkshire EWCA Civ 196: A local authority is not entitled to terminate a duty under s20, Children Act 1989 and cease to look after a child under ss22 and 23, Children Act 1989 without an assesment of the child's needs.
+R (RO) v East Riding of Yorkshire EWCA Civ 196: A local authority is not entitled to terminate a duty under s20, Children Act 1989 and cease to look after a child under ss22 and 23, Children Act 1989 without an assessment of the child’s needs.
 In circumstances where the criteria under s20, Children Act 1989 remain met, the duty to accommodate continues irrespective of a statement of special educational needs naming a residential school in Part IV.
-The Children Act 1989 has primacy over the Education Act 1996 where welfare provisions are concerned, and s22(3A), Children Act 1989 provides that the safeguarding welfare duty includes a duty to promote the educational achievement of a 'looked after child'.
-For judgment and analysis of the case, click here.
+The Children Act 1989 has primacy over the Education Act 1996 where welfare provisions are concerned, and s22(3A), Children Act 1989 provides that the safeguarding welfare duty includes a duty to promote the educational achievement of a ‘looked after child’.
+The judgment is available online: R (RO) v East Riding of Yorkshire EWCA Civ 196.

-Durani v Secretary of State for the Home Department EWHC 284 (Admin): Successful claim in judicial review challenging the lawfulness of the detention of a child by the Secretary of State for the Home Department in exercise of immigration powers.
-The Court held that the detention was unlawful; the SSHD was not entitled to rely on an age assessment which was not Merton-compliant to detain the Claimant as an adult.
-The issue of damages has been adjourned and transferred to the Queen's Bench Division.
-For judgment, click here.
+Durani v Secretary of State for the Home Department EWHC 284 (Admin): Successful challenge to unlwaful detention of a child by the Secretary of State for the Home Department in exercise of immigration powers.
+The Court held that the SSHD was not entitled to rely on an age assessment which was not Merton-compliant to detain the Claimant as an adult.
+The judgment is available online: Durani v Secretary of State for the Home Department EWHC 284 (Admin).

-R (EAT) v LB of Newham EWHC 344 (Admin): Successful claim in judicial review challenging the Defendant's refusal to provide the Claimant and her mother with support and accomomdation under s17, Children Act 1989.
-The Defendant relied on an assertion that the Claimant's mother's application was treated by the UK Border Agency as a claim under Article 3, ECHR therefore an asylum claim to contend that s122, Immigration and Asylum Act 1999 prevented the local authority from providing support under s17, Children Act 1989.
-The Court held that whether a person is an asylum-seeker depended on whether she 'made' a 'claim for asylum', which is to be afforded its natural meaning.
-The fact that the UK Border Agency treated it as an article 3 claim did not render it such a claim.
+R (EAT) v LB of Newham EWHC 344 (Admin): Successful claim challenging the Defendant’s refusal to provide the Claimant and her mother with support and accommodation under s17, Children Act 1989.
+The Court held that whether a person is an asylum-seeker depended on whether she ‘made’ a ‘claim for asylum’, which is to be afforded its natural meaning.
+The fact that the UK Border Agency treated a pending claim as an article 3 claim did not render it such a claim.
 The Claimant and her mother were found not to be asylum-seekers and they were declared to be eligible for support under s17, Children Act 1989.
-For judgment, click here.
+The judgment is available online: R (EAT) v LB of Newham EWHC 344 (Admin).

 R (YA) v LB of Hillingdon EWHC 744 (Admin) and R (Y) v LB of Hillingdon EWHC 1477 (Admin): First full substantive age dispute trial to succeed in obtaining a declaration in favour of the Claimant, a trafficked young woman, now 18, who had been subject to domestic slavery since the age of 6.
 In the linked case of YA (Nigeria), the High Court had to consider for the first time special measures for a trafficked victim giving evidence in the Administrative Court on the issue of her age.
 The Court set down guidelines for how to approach the question of special measures for children given evidence in age dispute trials.
-For judgment in Y, click here.
+The judgment in Y is available online: EWHC 1477 (Admin).

 R (AM) v LB of Croydon EWHC 6613 (Admin): The Court granted a declaration in favour of the Claimant child that he is the age he claims to be and granted a further declaration that he ought to have been so treated as a child from when he first presented to the local authority, and the duties owed to him as a child under the Children Act 1989 ought to have run from the time he first presented to the local authority.